Arrear | Meaning and Definition

 Realizing this, Sarah submits a written application to the HR department, explaining the issue and providing evidence of the 30 hours of overtime.
 The company acknowledges the mistake and processes the arrears payment, ensuring Sarah receives the overdue payment of $450 (30 hours x $15 per hour) for the miscalculated overtime in her next paycheck.

-Benefits of arrears in payroll
+Benefits in payroll

 They can provide several benefits to your business, including